Tasks, Tools & Technologies

 In contrast to ERP systems, MES are characterized by their close proximity to production processes on the shop floor and their ability to record and process various technical parameters.

-The ERP system maps a company's business processes and resources and supports their planning, management and supervision.
-It usually also offers options for internal and external communication.
+The ERP system maps a company’s business processes and resources and supports their planning, management and supervision.
+It usually also offers options for internal and external communication as well as a number of interfaces and integrations with other systems.

 Typically, an ERP system consists of several modules for different sub-tasks.
 Many of these support production management, including material planning and warehousing, order management or personnel planning.

 The individual requirements of an ERP system depend on factors such as industry sector or company size.
-In practice, it is often adapted to the specific needs of the company.
-In addition, many providers have sector-specific solutions.
+In practice, it is often adapted to the specific needs of the company with many providers offering sector-specific solutions.
+Notably, there are key differences between ERP systems for discrete manufacturing and those for process manufacturing.

 Cloud Computing